 No more weeping over me

 Here the first stanza simply repeats the phrase “O freedom,” which gives an impression of prayer, calling out to God, to bring “freedom over me,” that is, to the slave.

-The refrain
+The refrain talks directly about death, but in the meaning that the slave would rather possibly die on their way to freedom than live in slavery, but there is still the possibility that the person could succeed and flee.